SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

-Search Engine Optimization or SEO for coaches is different.
+SEO for coaches – aka search engine optimization- is different.

-While it definitely takes time to optimize your coaching website and create blog content that can rank, the result you get from those efforts are ongoing.
-Once a post ranks, it can rank for years, and the better optimized the various parts of your site are, the more they’ll lift each other up and help you get found on Google.
+While it definitely takes time to optimize your coaching website and create blog content that can rank, the results you get from those efforts are long-lasting.
+Once a blog post ranks, it can rank for years, and the better optimized the various parts of your site are, the more they’ll lift each other and help you get found on search engines like Google.

-Before we dive into SEO for coaches, let’s go over a few basic SEO terms.
-If you’re already familiar with SEO, you can skip this section, but if not, this short list will help you understand what follows.
+Before we dive into SEO strategies for your coaching business, let’s go over a few basic terms related to search engine marketing.
+If you’re already familiar with SEO, you can skip this section.

-• keyword: a keyword is what people type into a search engine’s search bar, to get a list of sites that provide the information they’re looking for.
+- SEO keywords: A keyword is what people type into a search engine’s search bar to get a list of web pages that provide the information they’re looking for.
 These search terms can be one word, like “coaches”, or a group of words, like “SEO for coaches”.

-• keyword research: the process of figuring out which exact keywords people are using to find the information you can provide them on your website.
+- Keyword research: The process of figuring out which keywords your ideal clients use to find the information you can provide for them on your website.
+The goal is to find keywords related to your coaching services (for example: “how to hire a life coach”) .

-• keyword rankings or position: how far down the list of search results your website can be found.
-If you have an article targeting the keyword “abundancy mindset in relationships” and that article is the third result from the top down when someone searches for “abundancy mindset in relationships”, you rank on position 3 for that keyword.
+- Keyword rankings or position: How far down the list of search results your coaching website can be found.
+If you have an article targeting the keyword “abundance mindset in relationships” and that article is the third result from the top down when someone searches for “abundance mindset in relationships”, you rank in position 3 for that keyword.
+Your ranking for any given keyword can be different across search engines.
+You might rank #3 in Google search but #5 in Bing, for example.

-• search volume: how many people search for a specific keyword on Google, every month.
+- Search volume: How many people search for a specific keyword on the search engines every month.

 The Importance of SEO for Coaches

-Unless you’re an internationally renowned coach, like Brené Brown or Tony Robbins, the majority of your ideal clients probably haven’t heard of you or your services yet, which means you need to put your name out there.
-Guest posting, networking, and engaging on social media, are some of the active ways you can do that, but you can also set up a system that puts you in front of those clients while you’re doing a client call, preparing dinner, or taking a few days off.
+Unless you’re an internationally renowned coach like Brené Brown or Tony Robbins, the majority of your ideal coaching clients probably haven’t heard of you or your services yet, which means you need to put your name out there .
+Guest posting, networking, and engaging on social media are some ways you can build brand awareness.
+However, you can also set up a system that puts you in front of those clients while you’re doing a client call, preparing dinner, or taking a few days off.

 That system is your optimized coaching site, and more specifically, your coaching blog.